silverstripe/developer-docs/en/02_Developer_Guides/06_Testing/00_Unit_Testing.md

 # Unit and integration testing

-A Unit Test is an automated piece of code that invokes a unit of work in the application and then checks the behavior to ensure that it works as it should.
+A unit test is an automated piece of code that invokes a unit of work in the application and then checks the behavior to ensure that it works as it should.
 A simple example would be to test the result of a PHP method.

 ```php